janvanderhaegen/DevExpressSample/readme.md

 Made it only to troubleshoot issues and be able to share those with the DevExpress team.

 It features two reports in a master-detail setting.
-Both reports use a standard ObjectDataSource connect to a List of Objects (Customer or CustomerDetail).
+Both reports use a standard SQLDataSource connect to a table (Customers) or stored Procedure (SP_Customer_Details).
+Run db-init.sql to set up your database and change the "sql" connection string in the web.config

 ## Basic Setup
 ### Controllers & Views
 Links to print/edit the master and the detail report.

-### Models - Data
-A (hardcoded) data repository.
-  -  Customers (all).
-Consumed by the data source of the master report.
-  -  CustomerDetails (by customer id).
-Consumed by the data source of the detail report.

-### Models - ReportDataSource
-See the Fishes.txt example ;-)

 ### Models - ReportRepository
 Hardcoded repo that creates the sample layout for the reports.